 9 Nudist Resort Rules of Etiquette

 “Feel the freedom!”
 That’s the mission statement behind the American Association for Nude Recreation (AANR), a not-for-profit group based in Kissimmee, Florida.
-For more than 85 years, the AANR has helped hundreds of thousands of nudists find like minds and safe spaces for wholesome, clothes-free fun.
+Since 1931, the AANR has helped hundreds of thousands of nudists find like minds and safe spaces for wholesome, clothes-free fun.

 Those curious about nudist gatherings might wonder how social interactions differ when one or both parties are unencumbered by clothing.
 To find out, we asked Carolyn Hawkins, the public relations coordinator for the AANR and a frequent presence at Kissimmee’s Cypress Cove Nudist Resort.
 Here are a few things to keep in mind should you ever find yourself on “nakation.”

-1. YOU MIGHT BE ABLE TO KEEP YOUR CLOTHES ON.
+1. YOU MIGHT BE ABLE TO KEEP YOUR CLOTHES ON AT A NUDIST RESORT.

 Some organizations like to ease first-time nudists into the unfamiliar world of genital exposure by arranging what’s known as a “clothes-optional” gathering.
 That means attendees are welcome to keep their clothes on—even if it’s just a long T-shirt—until they’re comfortable enough to leave them behind.
 “Clothes-free,” however, means that you need to shed your fabrics without reservations.
 If you find yourself in the former group, remember that certain areas will still frown on a lack of crack.
 “In all of our clubs,” Hawkins says, “you have to be nude to get into a pool or hot tub, even if it’s clothing-optional.”